vulence/calculator/README.md

 A calculator completely made in HTML, CSS and JS.
 Math expression parsing done with shunting-yard algorithm implementation.
+Mobile and keyboard support.